unredacted-word/spectacle/chapters/glossary.md

 ### proletariat

 Working-class people, contemporarily the "blue collar working class."
-From Latin proletarius "producing offspring"), is the class of wage-earners in an economic society whose only possession of significant material value is their labor-power.
+From Latin proletarius "producing offspring", is the class of wage-earners in an economic society whose only possession of significant material value is their labor-power.
 A member of such a class is a proletarian.